Anthology (The Moody Blues album)

 Anthology is a compilation album by the progressive rock band the Moody Blues.
 It was released in the US on 20 October 1998.
 It was not released in the UK until 2001 under the title The Collection with different artwork but with the same tracks as the US release.

+AllMusic noted about the album, "Those buying this set will be assured of hearing 99 percent of the Moody Blues' tracks ever heard on the radio, but there is still a flaw in the programming."

 Track listing

 All songs written by Justin Hayward and performed by the Moody Blues, except where noted.